mentalsmash/gh-actions/README.md

   - Every release is assigned a 3-components label `<major>.<minor>.<patch>`.

+  - Every release is uniquely associated with a `git` tag of the same name referencing a commit from the **main development branch**.

 - New releases are triggered automatically by changes in the repository:

   - **Nightly** releases are automatically triggered every time new commits are pushed